Recommended Products

 They’re good for landscape viewing thanks to their moderately wide field of view and they have a foldable hinge in the body so you can pop them into a jacket pocket with ease.
 They even have adjustable eyepieces to use with spectacles which is a feature rarely found at this price point, plus the lenses have a very effective anti-glare coating.

 • 1.
 Magnification: 8X; Line Field: 126m/1000m; Exit Pupil Diameter: 3mm; Exit Pupil Distance: 11mm.
-Compact size of the binoculars for adults and kids: 10.1cmx3cmx9.1cm.Full Optical Lenses provides good clear picture.Enjoy much longer distance, more distinct, high magnification and clear optical at an unbelievable value!
+Compact size of the binoculars for people of all ages: 10.1cmx3cmx9.1cm.Full Optical Lenses provides good clear picture.Enjoy much longer distance, more distinct, high magnification and clear optical at an unbelievable value!

 • 2.Easy adjustment and rapid focusing with the focus wheel, fast adjust the focal length.
-Adjustable eye widths, makes this Optics Binoculars Telescope suitable for both adults and kids, good choice especially for children gift.
+Adjustable eye widths, makes this Optics Binoculars Telescope suitable for people of all ages, good choice especially for holiday present.
 Surprise them, they will love it!
-Please email us if you cant focus the binoculars, we will be pleased to help.
+We will be pleased to help if you cant focus the binoculars.

 • 4.Can be folded up very small so that easy to slip into a pocket or bag and then come in their own storage bag.
 Fold up size: 6cmx3cmx9.1cm.
 It is compact & light-weight, and the carrying strap makes this binocular easy to carry.
 Buy it now, it will be your new favorite vacation companion!